-Different data products will generally be stored in different databases.
-For example, Prompt data products will be stored in a Level 1 (Prompt) database.
-Data Release "universal cadence" products will be stored in a Data Release database.
+Catalogs may be stored in different databases to meet the operational requirements particular to each dataset.
+The Prompt Products database will hold catalogs from Prompt Processing, to enable rapid access to recent measurements.
+Data Release "universal cadence" catalogs will be stored in a Data Release database.
 The products for special programs may be stored in many different databases, depending on the nature of the program.